amit719sharma/Neural-Network-for-Image-Recognition/README.md

-# Neural-Network-for-Image-Recognition
+# neural-network-classifier

 Neural Network for Image Recognition of Letters A, B, and C
-# neural-network-classifier

 ## Overview
 A minimal-from-scratch implementation of a feedforward neural network (one hidden layer) using NumPy to classify binary 5x6 pixel images of letters **A**, **B**, and **C**.